ShahedSabab/News-Classification-LSTM/README.md

 # News-Classification-LSTM

+The objective of this project is to classify news category from articles.
 The input data consist of 2225 news articles from the BBC news website corresponding to stories in 5 topical areas (e.g., business, entertainment, politics, sport, tech).
-LSTM has been applied in the classification task to categorize unknown data. <br/>
+LSTM has been applied in the classification task to categorize articles. <br/>

 • TensorFlow 2.0 has been used to train the model.<br/>
 • Word embedding is used in feature generation.<br/>